riscv-non-isa/riscv-sbi-doc/riscv-sbi.md

 is currently implemented by Berkeley Boot Loader (BBL).
 The next section will describe different types of SBI calls defined for RISC-V.

+The SBI may be provided by the kernel, itself, or by firmware.
+That does not change the nature of the services provided.

 ## SBI List<a name="sbi-list" />
 There are mainly 5 types of SBI calls defined in the specification as per below table.